coderefinery/TTT4HPC_resource_management/content/io-best-practices.rst

    You can find the demo code and setup instructions at https://github.com/coderefinery/ttt4hpc-io-examples.

+   If you wish to run the code, you will need Python and the packages listed in requirements.txt.
+You can install them with `pip install -r requirements.txt`.

 In this lesson we discuss common I/O problems, diagnosing them and avoiding them.
 I/O issues are usually about how the workflow is